top of page

 Exams typically take between 30-60 minutes.

-How do I book a Class II or Class III pilot medical exam with you?
+How do I book a Class I, Class II, or Class III pilot medical exam with you?

 You can learn more about the booking process on our Getting Started page.